pythonanywhere/help_pages/articles/FastHTML.md

 For example, `/var/log/YOURUSERNAME.pythonanywhere.com.access.log`.

-This will also show incoming requests, but will be formatted similarly to other PythonAnywhere web apps -- for example:
+This will also show incoming requests, but will be formatted similarly to other PythonAnywhere websites -- for example:

 ```text
 1.2.3.4 - - [17/Oct/2023:13:14:00 +0000] "GET / HTTP/1.1" 200 32 "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/118.0.0.0 Safari/537.36" "1.2.3.4" response-time=0.286